-Lemons dot the lush Caribbean landscape of New Orleans, a centuries old gift from Asian merchants and agricultural explorer Frank Meyer to America.
+Lemons dot the liquid landscape of New Orleans, a centuries old gift from Asian merchants and agricultural explorer Frank Meyer to America.
 Like most of America and Martha Stewart, folks here grow Frank’s namesake “Meyer” lemons – conventional wisdom, tradition or both assuming it is the only lemon to thrive in our hot semi-tropical climate.

-But, no offense Frank, –and bless her heart Martha Stewart, I’m taking it back home a bit – in this legendary port town.
+But, no offense Frank, –and bless her heart Martha Stewart, I’m taking it back home a bit – from this legendary port town.
 To the mother country.
 Italy.
 Sicily.
 With a twist.
 And that brings me to this very special spot: just a short walk downriver from the French Quarter in the popular Bywater neighborhood - here on the bank of the Mississippi River, set to the Rice Mill Lofts and its gritty canvas of graffiti - our lemon grove.

 These lemons ain’t no Meyers !
 Ours are the Limone di Sorrento, the aromatic Sorrento varietal from the southern coast of Italy overlooking the Bay of Naples.
 Their trees are a defining visual feature of Italy’s coast - countless splashes of yellow against greenery and blue sky.
 They often grow on steep slopes and, crucially, prevent land erosion.
 Ahhhh, if only we had thought of that here!